N. Korea fires suspected ballistic missile after month-long pause | DW | 27.02.2022

 Kishi added that North Korea was threatening the security of Japan, the region, and the international community.

-The South Korean National Security Council said the North's missile launch was undesirable while the world was trying to resolve the Ukraine crisis.
+The South Korean National Security Council said the North's missile launch was undesirable while the world was trying to resolve the Ukraine crisis, while the US military called upon North Korea to "refrain from further destabilizing acts."

 US President Joe Biden imposed sanctions on North Korea's nuclear program in January, even as his administration sought to engage Pyongyang in dialogue in a bid to persuade it to give up its nuclear missiles.